-There are 93 pure chicken breeds recognised by the British Poultry Standards, classified by size, feathering, origin, and rarity.
+The British Poultry Standards recognise 93 pure chicken breeds, classified by size, feathering, origin, and rarity.
 You will find all of these below in our A-Z of chicken breeds.

 The ancestor of our domesticated breeds is the Red Junglefowl.
 Thanks to poultry fanciers and small scale farmers, it appears in many stunning disguises today.

 Cockfighting got outlawed in 1849, and the breeders of game birds turned to exhibit their birds in competitions held in pubs up and down the country.
 Relatively large prize money added to the competitiveness of the breeders.

 The first poultry standard appeared in 1865, which only contained a few breeds but maintained uniformity.
 It was later that year that the first significant poultry show was held at London Zoo.
 As exhibiting became more popular, many breeds were imported from abroad and standardised at the turn of the century.

 Meanwhile, farmers used Rhode Island Reds, Light Sussex, White Wyandottes, and White Leghorn breeds for egg production and Indian Game crossed with Light Sussex for meat.